NoobsArePeople2/AIRPad/README.md

         // if (myPad.isButtonDown(AIRPadButton.FACE_ONE) || myPad.isButtonDown(AIRPadButton.FACE_TWO))
     }

 Another use for command binding is to support custom key bindings for players.
-By using command binding we can change which `AIRPadButton` is mapped to our game-specific `Commands` so `Commands.KICK` can be mapped to `AIRPadButton.L1` rather than `AIRPadButton.FACE_ONE`.
+By using command binding we can change which `AIRPadButton` is mapped to our game-specific `Commands` so `Commands.KICK` can be mapped to `AIRPadButton.L1` rather than `AIRPadButton.FACE_ONE` without touching our input handling code.

 ### Analog "Buttons"